-The world needs leaders with the drive, courage and perseverance to protect the health of the environment and ensure a sustainable future.
-The goal of this course is to help students develop the leadership skills needed to solve the most pressing global environmental conflicts - whether in government, NGO or business settings.
-This course will be a leadership boot-camp in which students will face a series of emotionally challenging negotiation simulations, small group exercises, and cases.
+The world needs leaders with the skills, courage and perseverance to fight for environmental health and a sustainable future.
+The goal of this course is to help students develop the practical leadership skills needed to solve the most pressing global environmental conflicts - whether in government, NGO or business.

-- Negotiation: Through a series of nine intense simulations, students will learn how leaders negotiate complex multi-party agreements and diagnose opportunities to create value for both sides.
+- Negotiation: Through a series of intense negotiation simulations, students will learn how leaders analyze interests, create value and negotiate complex multi-party agreements.

 - Strategy: In many parts of the world, environmental leaders are not invited to the negotiating table, so they must start by building power.
-We will study how leaders diagnose politics, develop a campaign strategy, build coalitions and get results.
+We will examine how leaders diagnose conflicts, develop a campaign strategy, organize coalitions and get results.

-- Communications: Environmental leaders develop influence through persuasive speaking, creation of a compelling message, and mobilization of both traditional and digital media.
-To counter attacks of “fake facts,” they need to be able to interpret and explain scientific findings and evidence to a skeptical public.
+- Communications: Environmental leaders develop influence through a compelling message, persuasive speaking, and mobilization of both traditional and digital media.
+They know how to interpret scientific findings to a skeptical public.

-- Advocacy: Leaders need skills to shape legislation, recruit allies and effectively lobby elected officials.
-They need to skillfully maneuver through each step of the legislative process.
+- Advocacy: Leaders need the skills to shape legislation, recruit allies, lobby elected officials and maneuver through each step of the legislative process.

 Students who have not taken a course in negotiation will be required to complete additional readings and attend Friday review sessions during the first three weeks of class.